 There are three phases of flexibility used with the OPT™ model: corrective flexibility, active flexibility and dynamic flexibility.

-Used in the OPT stabilization level, is designed to address altered joint motion by improving common muscle imbalances and joint ROM.
+Used in the OPT stabilization level (which is a great phase to utilize as a personal trainer), corrective flexibility is designed to address altered joint motion by improving common muscle imbalances and joint ROM.
 Corrective flexibility uses self-myofascial release (SMR) followed by static stretching.
 Corrective flexibility employs autogenic inhibition, the process when neural impulses sensing tension are greater than the impulses causing muscle contraction, thus, causing the muscle to relax.

 Acute variables for corrective flexibility: